 The Nigerian political climate is heating up after the 2023 Presidential elections.
-The Independent National Electoral Commission (INEC) is now embroiled in controversy over its election handling, particularly concerning the interpretation of the FCT 25% rule.
-The resulting constitutional crisis has raised questions about the potential consequences of the controversy and what lies ahead for the Presidential electoral results.
+The Independent National Electoral Commission (INEC) is now embroiled in controversy over its election handling, particularly concerning the interpretation of the constitution over the required percentage a Presidential candidate needs to win across States of the Federation and Federal Capital Territory (FCT); while another burning issue is INEC’s alleged breach of the Electoral Act.
+This article details the ensuing constitutional crisis and what lies ahead for the major parties.

 The FCT 25% Interpretation Saga

-The controversy surrounding the FCT 25% rule has been exacerbated by the lack of clarity from INEC on how the rule should be interpreted and further compounded by the fact Peter Obi of the Labour Party won the FCT vote by a considerable margin.
-As a result, the commission has been accused of failing to provide unambiguous guidelines, which has left room for conflicting interpretations and disputes.
+The controversy has been further compounded by the fact that Peter Obi of the Labour Party won the FCT vote by a considerable margin, with the eventual declared winner not having 25% of the votes cast in the FCT, which has left room for conflicting interpretations and disputes.

-Another potential consequence is that the controversy could lead to political instability and unrest as supporters of different parties take to the streets to voice their grievances.
+Another potential consequence is that the controversy could lead to political instability and unrest as supporters of different parties take to the streets to voice their grievances if the court judgment goes against them.
 This could further undermine the credibility of the electoral process and erode public trust in the government.

 The Role of Nigerian Courts